kieranknowles1/selfhosting/readme.md

 `${DATA_ROOT}/wireguard/peer_${CLIENT_NAME}/peer_${CLIENT_NAME}.png`.

 If you're feeling fancy, you can use `docker logs wireguard` to print these to the terminal and scan them.

+## Development

+### Template Files
+Files with the `.template` extension are preprocessed during setup to replace variables with their values through the Bash syntax `${VARIABLE}`.
+Theses files are then moved to their final location without the `.template` extension.

+The output of this process is not tracked by git, each file must be manually added to `.gitignore` to prevent it from being committed.